Tie Dye Kit – Best Tie Dye Kits of 2023

 Neon Tie Dye Kit - Electric Neons Tulip Kit

-Tulip has of course made a name for themselves in the tie dye world and while for some types of kits I’ll recommend a different brand, they truly win the neon category.
+Tulip has certainly established a reputation in the tie-dye world, and while I might suggest a different brand for some kits, they truly excel in the neon category.
 This kit has huge bottles and are a true neon color rather than simply bright colors.

-These dyes have fluorescent pigment so that they’ll even shine under a blacklight.
-So keep in mind, for this kit you may not have the most vibrant color in the light, it really shines under a blacklight.
+These dyes come with fluorescent pigment, so they’ll even glow under a blacklight.
+Just a heads up, you might not see the most vibrant colors in regular light, but they really pop under a blacklight.

 Glow in the Dark Tie Dye Kit - Tulip Phosphorescente Kit

 This kit comes with an additional bottle container glow in the dark pigment.
-You mix into the colored dyes so that when you charge your clothes under light they’ll actually glow in the dark!
+Mix the colored dyes in so that when you expose your clothes to light, they’ll glow in the dark!
+It’s neat that you can achieve this effect with a kit, plus the colors are neon.
+It’s like getting a two-in-one kit for glow-in-the-dark and neon tie-dye.

 Camo Tie Dye Kit - Sorlakar 3 Color Kit